theDavidCoen/LNURL-withdrawPOS/README.md

 - Payer/Merchant doesn't need to scan the QR code or request a textual LNURL, but just waits for the payer to send the LNURL-withdraw link via NFC

 ## Security concerns in regards to LNURL-withdraw links
-Since a LNURL-withdraw link is static, it's possible for a malicious actor to save the link and use it in t=2 without the owner consensus.
+Since a LNURL-withdraw link is static, it's possible for a malicious actor to save the link and use it in t=n without the owner consensus.
 This attack should be prevented and I see two mainly solutions:
 1. PIN/Biometric confirmation
 2. Disposable cards